Chart Color Schemes

 Infrastructure

-Suffolk Park has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Suffolk Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely to impact the region.
-Notable projects include 9-15 Clifford Street Development, Suffolk Park Roundabout, 41 Bottlebrush Crescent Residential Subdivision, and Kool Beanz Academy Childcare Centre.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects that may affect this region.
+Notable projects include the 9-15 Clifford Street Development, Suffolk Park Roundabout, 41 Bottlebrush Crescent Residential Subdivision, and Kool Beanz Academy Childcare Centre.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.